In this article we will explore proven tactics, strategies, and tips to help you revamp and set your personal and professional goals in the new year.

 If you feel that you’ve never quite conquered the perfect system for staying on task, you’re not alone.
-According to researchers in a recent study, just 40% of to-do lists remain unfinished.
+According to researchers, just 40% of to-do lists remain unfinished.
 Which isn’t hard to believe, for anyone who regularly keeps a list.
 If you know the feeling of countless tasks weighing down on you —just as time flies — you’re part of a big club, 60% of the population to be exact.
 List keepers are also able to remember and describe in glaring detail everything left unfinished from the day before, but have difficulty remembering the items they’ve accomplished.
 Called the Zeigarkin effect, it’s the cognitive tendency to beat up one’s self until the completion of those last few tasks.

 With that said, the fact that it’s proven that an unfinished task can have a detrimental effect on mood, happiness, and even productivity, it might be time to rethink one’s task system.